B2B Product Launch: How to get it right

 - Customer interviews

 Consider #1 and #3: You should interview customers in the front-end to avoid two types of innovation errors: omission and commission.
-An error of omission is failing to uncover an unarticulated need; Blueprinting practitioners use divergent, qualitative Discovery interviews to avoid these.
+An error of omission is failing to uncover a customer need; Blueprinting practitioners use divergent, qualitative Discovery interviews to avoid these.
 An error of commission is choosing the wrong customer need to work on; Blueprinting users conduct convergent, quantitative Preference interviews to eliminate these.
 (Both are described in “Guessing at Customer Needs” at www.aimwhitepapers.com.)

 There is one thing above all else that will lead to more successful product launches…